10 years travelling, seriously?

-Ireland, my first solo trip w only 18 years old
+Ireland, my first solo trip when I was 18 years old

 A decade had passed since they pushed me to follow my dreams, since I met so many people from other countries by myself, since I tried potatoes every single day of my stay and I faced my biggest fears.

 There I was in Barajas airport, when it was called Barajas only, with my family and a thousand junks to go to study English for a month in Ireland.
-All the energy and attitude I had accumulated during the last year of high school, stressed by the university entrance exam and my own academic perfectionism seemed to blur in those last moments before boarding the plane.
+All the energy and attitude I had accumulated along the last year of high school, stressed by A levels and my own academic perfectionism seemed to blur in those last moments before boarding the plane.

-It turns out that I arrived, stepped on Irish land and not only I liked it but I loved it.
-I realise I can do things by myself.
-I meet people from Corea, Italy, Germany, Mexico… and my mind blows by moments with curious questions about how their lives and cities are back home, where they live, etc.
+It turns out that stepped on Irish land and not only I liked it but I loved it.
+I realised I could do things by myself.
+I met people from Korea, Italy, Germany, Mexico… and I kept on asking them about how their lives and cities were back home.

 An inflection point in my life and travels